dshevtsov/html-to-kramdown/README.md

 ```

 ## Precautions

-The tool converts each HTML element of the type you provided as option.
-For example, with the `--links` option, it converts each HTML link contained in documents in the requested path.

 Note, that the Kramdown parser doesn't recognize Kramdown elements inside HTML blocks by default.
 To make it work, provide additional parameter to tell Kramdown to parse kramdown inside HTML: `markdown="1"`, or `markdown="span"`, or `markdown="block"`